turingschool/front-end-curriculum/projects/foto-finder-final.md

 ## JavaScript

 * **4:** **Code is well refactored** and demonstrates developer empathy.
-No global variables are used aside from query selectors, start time, and instances of `Player` and `Deck`.
+No global variables are used aside from query selectors, start time, and instances of `Photo`.
 If you feel you need more because you are building out additional functionality that requires a global variable, please check in with an instructor.
 All functions are **less than 10 lines long**.
 * **3:** The **event object** is used correctly, and is not accepted as a parameter if it is not necessary.
 Developer can speak to **how the event object is utilized** for any given event handler. **Function and variable names** describe their role in the program. *Examples: The name of the data type should not ever be in a variable name; the name itself should be clear enough to indicate the type of data it holds.
 An event handler should not have name "eventHandler".
 Possible alternatives are `allCards` and `flipCard()`.*
-* **2:** The application correctly **implements a data model** for the `Card` and `Deck` classes, including all required methods.
+* **2:** The application correctly **implements a data model** for the `Photo` class, including all required methods.
 Arguments and parameters are used to limit global variables. **Function declarations** are used over anonymous functions in event listeners.
 Developer can speak to the **role of each class**.
 * **1:** Style and syntax meets the criteria of the [Turing JS Style Guide](https://github.com/turingschool-examples/javascript/tree/master/es5)